-And if they were there three years you can’t make any deductions on the carpet, paint, or blinds, because they have a three-year lifespan.
+And if they were there three years you can’t deduct on the carpet, paint, or blinds, because they have a three-year lifespan.

-You’re also able to deduct for any unusual wear and tear.
+A landlord is also able to deduct for any unusual wear and tear.
 In alignment with California law, you can’t deduct normal wear and tear from the security deposit, but if something was broken or abused, and beyond normal wear and tear, the landlord may be able to make that deduction.
 This is because ordinary wear and tear is a common, inevitable occurrence.

-Now, when it comes to your deductions in form, it’s mandatory that you send the security deposit return form and any monies owed within 21 days of the tenant moving out of the home of the landlord to return the deposit and any monies owed.
+Now, when it comes to your deductions in form, you, a landlord, has 21 days of the tenant moving out of the home of the landlord to return the deposit and any monies owed.

-If it’s not done within 21 days then the tenant is entitled to 100% of their security deposit back, so the landlord has to make sure that that’s done within 21 days.
+If it’s not done within 21 days then the tenant is entitled to receiving 100% of their security deposit back, so the landlord has to make sure that that’s done within 21 days.

-Any deductions over $125 require a receipt (at least an estimate).
-If you don’t provide one then the deductions are not considered valid in small claims court.
+Any deductions over $125, according to rental law, require a receipt (at least an estimate).
+If a landlord doesn’t provide one then the deductions are not considered valid in small claims court.